KanzariAmine/REact-Countdown/README.md

 # React Countdown

->React countdown calculate the difference between current date and a date in the future and the holidays between two dates
+>React countdown calculate the difference between current date and a date in the future.

+>Get holidays between two dates

 # Technology Used: